asaduzzaman599/warehouse-management-server-side/README.md

 - Private route for add items ensuring that user have to logged in to navigate this page and JWT for authorized to get his added items.
 - User can login with Email, Password and Google account.
 - User can varify and can reset password with mail.
+- All items data will store in mongodb data base.
+- Server created with nodejs for smooth and first performance.

 ### Technologies Used